8 Best Apps for Traveling in Vietnam

 Shopee & Lazada

 Shopee and Lazada are two mobile shopping apps in Vietnam.
-They are similar to ordering from Amazon, though I have to say, the overall experience is not nearly as smooth and efficient—that’s just my heads-up to you beforehand.
+They are similar to ordering from Amazon, though I have to say, the overall experience is not nearly as smooth and efficient.

 Stores and vendors list products on either app.
 You can search for, order, and have the product delivered to your apartment, house, or hotel in Vietnam.

-The apps offer many different products.
+The apps offer tons of different products.
 Some vendors list products on both apps, while others are exclusive to either one.
-So it’s best to check both before ordering.
+So it’s best to check both if you’re looking for something specific.

 Both apps are very popular in Vietnam’s major cities.
 It can be hit or miss in rural areas, so keep that in mind.
 But if you’re in Hanoi, Ho Chi Minh City, Da Nang, Hoi An, Nha Trang, etc., you’ll have no problem.

-You can also pay with Cash on Delivery (COD).
-This is what I do.
+You can pay with Cash on Delivery (COD) without needing to enter a credit or debit card.
+This is what I do — I always order and pay in cash.
 Personally, I use Shopee far more often than Lazada.

 Download the Shopee app: Apple / Android